 Perception matters in eCommerce.
 High-quality eCommerce photography justifies the price tag to your potential customers.

-That’s why you need the quality that comes with virtual photography.
+That’s why you need the quality that comes with virtual photography software.
 Normal photographs require a lot of editing and often don’t properly highlight product features.
 Product hero shots are a matter of adjusting angles and lighting and you have a superior quality image at your disposal.